 The shallow groundwater pumping with this alternative causes a drawdown in the aquifer and intercepts groundwater flow to surface waters.
-The potential change in surface water flow from pumping the shallow aquifer is documented in previous studies and through groundwater modeling for this specific alternative.
-The expected changes are detailed in Section 6.3.2.2.2.
-A change of 2.4 mgd is expected downstream of Vernon Marsh.
+The potential change in surface water flow from pumping the shallow aquifer is documented in previous studies and through groundwater modeling for this specific alternative (RJN Environmental Services, 2010, 2013).
+The expected changes are detailed in Section 6.4.2.2.2, Inland Waterways, Size, Flow, and Floodplain.
+A change of 2.3 mgd is expected downstream of Vernon Marsh.

 Geomorphic changes with reduced baseflows could result in a smaller channel over time, but because channel stability is associated less with baseflow and is influenced more by larger channel-forming flows generally in the 1- to 2-year return period flow range, baseflow reduction is not expected to cause a significant change in channel stability from existing conditions.
-The 2.4 mgd is only about 3 percent of the 71 mgd annual average flow in the river, and even less than the channel-forming flow rate.
+The 2.3 mgd is approximately 5 percent of the baseflow in the river at the Vernon Wildlife Area, and even less of the channel-forming flow rate.
 The reduction in baseflow from groundwater pumping will reduce flow in the river, but it is not expected to have a significant adverse impact on flow because the baseflow is small compared to the river flow, and flow in the Fox River includes baseflow along upstream segments of the river, other tributaries, and two WWTPs upstream of Waukesha.

 Shallow groundwater pumping under this alternative would draw down the aquifer and intercept groundwater flow to the Fox River.
-The habitat impact from pumping the shallow aquifer is documented in previous studies and through groundwater modeling for this specific alternative.
-The expected changes are detailed in Section 6.3.2.2.2.
-A change of 5.9 mgd is expected downstream of Vernon Marsh.
+The habitat impact from pumping the shallow aquifer is documented in previous studies and through groundwater modeling for this specific alternative (RJN Environmental Services, 2010, 2013).
+The expected changes are detailed in Section 6.4.2.2.2, Inland Waterways, Size, Flow, and Floodplain.
+A change of 4.8 mgd is expected downstream of Vernon Marsh.

 Geomorphic changes with reduced baseflows could result in a smaller channel over time, but because channel stability is associated less with baseflow and is influenced more by larger channel-forming flows, generally in the 1- to 2-year return period flow range, baseflow reduction is not expected to cause a significant change in channel stability from existing conditions.
-The 5.9 mgd is about 8 percent of the 71 mgd annual average flow in the river, even less than the channel-forming flow rate.
+The 4.8 mgd is about 11 percent of the baseflow in the river at the Vernon Wildlife Area, and even less of the channel-forming flow rate.
 Baseflow reductions from groundwater pumping would reduce flow in the river, but they would not have a significant adverse impact to the flow in the river because the baseflow is small compared to the river flow, and flow in the Fox River includes baseflow along upstream segments of the river, other tributaries, and two WWTPs upstream of Waukesha.

-Lake Michigan Water Supply (Cities of Milwaukee, Oak Creek, and Racine)

-A Lake Michigan water supply, regardless of supply location, would not adversely affect the Fox River with respect to geomorphology because groundwater pumping would cease.
-A Lake Michigan supply and cessation of shallow groundwater pumping would improve the subsurface flow to the Fox River and allow the baseflow to be restored at least partially to conditions similar to pre-well conditions, by allowing the groundwater to contribute more baseflow to the river.
+Lake Michigan Water Supply (Cities of Milwaukee, Oak Creek Alignments 1 and 2, and Racine) A Lake Michigan water supply, regardless of supply location, would not adversely affect the Fox River with respect to geomorphology because groundwater pumping would cease.
+A Lake Michigan supply and cessation of shallow groundwater pumping would improve the subsurface flow to the Fox River and allow the baseflow from groundwater to be restored at least partially to conditions similar to pre-well conditions, by allowing the groundwater to contribute more baseflow to the river.
 This would improve the baseflow under current shallow groundwater pumping conditions and have the greatest benefit in the future when projected water demands are greater.
-The Lake Michigan supply would affect the Fox River the same, regardless of returning flow to Underwood Creek or Root River or direct to Lake Michigan.
-A Lake Michigan supply would require a shift of most of the WWTP discharge from the Fox River to the Lake Michigan basin, but the return flow will not eliminate discharge to the Fox River.
+The Lake Michigan supply would affect the Fox River the same, regardless of the return flow location.